MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 * Circuit Width Counter `[TODO: Add reference to the documentation file here]`

 Each of these components can be enabled by setting appropriate flags in `QCTraceSimulatorConfiguration`.
-More details about using each of this components are provided in the corresponding reference files.
+More details about using each of these components are provided in the corresponding reference files.

 `[TODO: add reference to